Where is Mt. Sinai located?

 a hoard of eighteen copper ingots with low lead content was found.
 These suggest the existance of a metal industry...

 It is nearly impossible to escape the conclusion that Mt.
 Yeroham is the Mt.
 Sinai of the Bible.
-The close correlation between Biblical description and archaeological finding is also a strong argument for the historicity of the Exodus/Conquest narrative in the Bible.
-The indentification of the biblical Mt.
+The close correlation between biblical description and archaeological finding is also a strong argument for the historicity of the Exodus/Conquest narrative in the Bible.
+The identification of the biblical Mt.
 Sinai is a truly significant result of Dr. Aardsma's chronology.

 The foregoing article was abstracted from The Biblical Chronologist Volume 6, Number 4.
 Full details and references can be found there.